AlGepe/OmniSnippets_JS/docs/c2c/nestedVSetterExtra.rst

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Value Setter (Dynamic) <https://bb.omnicalculator.com/#/calculators/2038>`__ on BB.
+Check it out at `Value Setter (Nested with Default Values) <https://bb.omnicalculator.com/#/calculators/2593>`__ on BB.